cisco-open/lrac_data_generation/README.md

 ## Updates

+❗️❗️[**2024-11-27**] We added trouble shooting for some known issues at the tail of this README.
+Please check it first if you encounter some problems.

 ❗️❗️[**2024-11-19**] We modified [ESTOI evaluation](https://github.com/urgent-challenge/urgent2025_challenge/blob/main/evaluation_metrics/calculate_intrusive_se_metrics.py) to be deterministic (it has [randomness](https://github.com/mpariente/pystoi/blob/74872b000753a7a42ff51aa0868af8c82c7f9053/pystoi/utils.py#L178)).

 ❗️❗️[**2024-11-18**] We have added some missing files which are necessary for data preparation in Track 2, [commonvoice_19.0_es_train_track2.json.gz](https://github.com/urgent-challenge/urgent2025_challenge/blob/main/datafiles/commonvoice/commonvoice_19.0_es_train_track2.json.gz).
 If you cloned the repogitory before Nov.
 18, please pull the latest commit.